KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 - `array<Panel> panels()`: returns an array of all panels that currently exist

-## Activities and Panels
+## Containments (Desktops and Panels)

-Activity and Panel objects, once created by the script, or as returned by activityById, activityForScreen, or panelById) provide the following read-only properties:
+Desktop and Panel objects are both Containments.

+Read-only properties:

-- `int id`: the integer id of this activity
+- `int id`: the integer id of this desktop/panel
-- `string formFactor`: returns the form factor of the activity, e.g. "planar" for most desktop activities,"mediacenter" for media centers and either "horizontal" or "vertical" for panels.
+- `string formFactor`: returns [the form factor](https://api.kde.org/frameworks/plasma-framework/html/classPlasma_1_1Types.html#afd0761e107f9b0ff888b0fabdc53f188) of the containment.
+  `planar` for desktop widgets, `mediacenter` for media centers like TVs, and either `horizontal` or `vertical` for panels.
-- `array<int> widgetIds`: a list of integer ids of all the widgets in this Activity
+- `array<int> widgetIds`: a list of integer ids of all the widgets in this containment
 - `array<string> configKeys`: a list of all keys that are set in the current configuration group
 - `array<string> configGroups`: (scriptingVersion >= 2) a list of